With hundreds of top-selling cars to choose from, it can be hard to sift through all the different options when shopping for a new car.

 - Interior styling isn’t as contemporary as some competitors

-- Cabin is a bit noisy.
+- Cabin is a bit noisy

-Best medium SUVs 2020
+Best Medium SUVs

-It manages to look like a ‘normal car’ but still has enough all-wheel-drive grip and road clearance to handle bumps, gravel roads and bush adventures.
+The CX-5’s versatility ranks it amongst the best SUVs in Australia.
+It manages to look like a normal car but still has enough all-wheel-drive grip and road clearance to handle bumps, gravel roads and bush adventures.